commercetxt/commercetxt/README.md

 - Product specifications and compatibility
 - Customer reviews (aggregated)

-**Result:** 95-99% token reduction, zero hallucinations, better user experience.
+**Result:** ~95% token reduction and elimination of price and inventory hallucinations.

 ---